emqx/emqx-docs/en_US/rule/rule-example.md

 - `Selected Data` listed the fields that selected by the SQL.All available fields will be listed here, as we used `select *`.
-- `Envs` is the environment varibles that can be used internally in the action.
+- `Envs` is the environment variables that can be used internally in the action.
 - `Action Init Params` is the params we passed to the action.

-## Creat WebHook Rules
+## Create WebHook Rules

-Setup a Web Service, here we setup a simple web service using the linux tool `nc`:
+Setup a Web Service, here we set up a simple web service using the Linux tool `nc`:
 ```bash
 $ while true; do echo -e "HTTP/1.1 200 OK\n\n $(date)" | nc -l 127.0.0.1 9901; done;
 ```